haleighspurlock/README-generator/test/README.md

   ## Description
   ---
-  this is the screen recording for my test
+  all the cats!

   ## Installation
   ---
-  follow instructions given in README
+  install the cats

   ## Usage
   ---
-  also included in README
+  use the cats!

   ## Contributing
   ---
-  just me myself and i
+  THE CATS OF COURSE

   ## Tests
   ---
-  included in the test folder available with this
+  utils folder, test file

   ## License
   ---
-  Application falls under the MIT license.
+  Application falls under the WTFPL license.

   ## Questions
   ---
-  Please reach out via email if you have any questions! haleighspurlock@gmail.com
+  Please reach out via email if you have any questions! haleighspurlock@catapp.com

   Here is the link to my [Github](https://github.com/haleighspurlock)